 Sierra Leone & Liberia

-This tour covers all accessible specialties of these two remote West African countries and in full comfort with no camping or long hikes!
+While many people may not immediately think of these two countries as top birding destinations, they are not only completely safe with some great lodges and superb forest, but offer more Upper Guinea endemics than Ghana!
 Birding in Liberia includes Mount Nimba, with Black-headed Rufous Warbler, Sierra Leone Prinia, Gola Malimbe, and Nimba Flycatcher as main targets.
-Tiwai Island and Gola North includes Rufous Fishing Owl, African Pitta, White-necked Picathartes, Turati's Boubou, Emerald Starling, Dybowski's Twinspot, and many more.
+After crossing into Sierra Leone (a very straightforward process these days), birding at Tiwai Island and Gola North includes Rufous Fishing Owl, White-necked Picathartes, Nkulengu Rail, Turati's Boubou, Emerald Starling, Dybowski's Twinspot, and many more.
+We saw no less than seven West African Pitta and even a Pygmy Hippopotamus on our 2025 tour!

 Next Dates